ibm-cloud-docs/vmware/brocade-vrouter-vyatta-setup-guide-vmware-environments-quantastor.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Setting up Brocade vRouter (Vyatta)for VMware Environments with QuantaStor
+# Setting up Brocade vRouter (Vyatta) for VMware environments with QuantaStor
 {: #set-up-brocade}

 You can configure a Brocade vRouter (Brocade vRouter (Vyatta) appliance [high availability (HA) configuration] within a VMware environment that is using QuantaStor.
 Use the following information with the [Advanced Single-Site VMware Reference Architecture](/docs/infrastructure/virtualization?topic=Virtualization-advanced-single-site-vmware-reference-architecture) to set up one of these storage options in your VMware environment.